xRFM: Accurate, scalable, and interpretable feature learning models for tabular data: xRFM performance

 \paragraph{Results on large datasets from the meta-test benchmark.}

-To analyze xRFM performance on large datasets beyond those in TALENT, we considered the $17$ largest datasets in the meta-test benchmark from~\cite{realmlp} (Table~\ref{tab: meta test large regression}).
-These datasets contain between $70$k and $500$k samples ($70$k was near the limit, where linear solvers on 40GB VRAM GPUs become memory constrained).
+To analyze xRFM performance on large datasets beyond those in TALENT and TabArena, we consider the $17$ largest datasets in the meta-test benchmark from~\cite{realmlp} (Table~\ref{tab: meta test large regression}).

-We compared the performance of xRFM to other models with results reported in the literature on these $17$ datasets (Fig.~\ref{fig: scaling xrfm}).
-These other models included GBDTs (XGBoost, LightGBM, CatBoost), and neural networks (ResNet, MLP, MLP-PLR~\cite{gorishniy2022embeddings}, RealMLP).
-We reported percentage improvement of each method over MLPs (following the procedure in \citet{gorishniy2025tabmadvancingtabulardeep, qu2025tabicl}).
-Similar to the results on TALENT, we found that xRFM was best on regression tasks, and second best on classification tasks.
+We compare the performance of xRFM to other models with results reported in the literature on these $17$ datasets (Fig.~\ref{fig: scaling xrfm}).
+These other models include GBDTs (XGBoost, LightGBM, CatBoost), and neural networks (ResNet, MLP, MLP-PLR~\citep{gorishniy2022embeddings}, RealMLP).
+We report the percentage improvement of each method over MLPs, following the procedure in \citet{gorishniy2025tabmadvancingtabulardeep, qu2025tabicl}.
+Similar to the results on TALENT, xRFM is best on regression tasks, and second best on classification tasks.
 All results are presented in Tables~\ref{tab: meta test large regression},~\ref{tab: meta test large classification}.
-For meta-test, we searched over slightly larger regularization parameters and slightly smaller bandwidth parameters to adapt to the much larger sample sizes of these datasets.
+For meta-test, we search over slightly larger regularization parameters and slightly smaller bandwidth parameters to adapt to the much larger sample sizes of these datasets.